 The Department of Family and Community Medicine offers 10 positions through the resident match each year.
-Residents are engaged in a curriculum that emphasizes self-directed learning in the context of the new model of Family Medicine.
+Residents are engaged in a curriculum that emphasizes self-directed learning in the context of the new model of family medicine.
 Rotations that meet the requirements for residency are structured to maximize the residents’ patient contact, learning, and skill acquisition.
 The Family Medicine Residency Program offers the maximum amount of elective time, including some in the second academic year.
-The high volume and full scope of specialty care available for teaching in the hospitals, combined with close contact with a large, active Family Medicine faculty, makes for a full, comprehensive learning experience.
+The high volume and full scope of specialty care available for teaching in the hospitals, combined with close contact with a large, active Department of Family Medicine faculty, makes for a full, comprehensive learning experience.

 To provide a safe and powerful educational environment for family medicine residents that supports and encourages graduates to serve as model family physicians providing excellent care to under-served populations in all settings and advancing scholarship in family medicine.